kubawerlos/youtube-songs/README.md

 An action that will make it easier to generate and update YouTube song lists based on a simple configuration file.

+You can see how this action is used [here](https://github.com/orgs/youtube-songs/repositories).

 ### Usage
 Create a file `.github/youtube-songs.yaml` in your repository with the songs defined, as in the example below.
 ```yaml